gandh99/Marketplace/README.md

   - Bcrypt for salting and hashing user passwords
   - PassportJS for handling user authentication
   - Javascript Web Token (JWT) for maintaining user sessions
+  - Formidable for receiving forms comprising images and JSON objects

 ## Screenshots